mpv-player/mpv/DOCS/man/options.rst

         filters all frames, but doesn't render them on the VO.
 It tries to query the display FPS (X11 only, not correct on multi-monitor systems), or assumes infinite display FPS if that fails.
-Drops are indicated in the terminal status line as ``D:`` field.
+Drops are indicated in the terminal status line as ``Dropped:`` field.
 If the decoder is too slow, in theory all frames would have to be dropped (because all frames are too late) - to avoid this, frame dropping stops if the effective framerate is below 10 FPS.
     <decoder>
         Old, decoder-based framedrop mode.
 (This is the same as ``--framedrop=yes``